-For me, anger has always been something to avoid — to avoid feeling and acting out of it myself, and to avoid triggering it in others.
+For me, anger has always been something to avoid — to avoid feeling and acting out of myself, and to avoid triggering in others.
 But there is a place for anger, and sometimes for rage.
-I’ll spare you a rehash of the reasons for rage Donald Trump has provided over the course of his campaign and young presidency, and the other recent examples of populism that have been bubbling up around the world, but it’s safe to say anger is an emotion widely felt right now.
+I’ll spare you a rehash of the justifications for rage Donald Trump has provided over the course of his campaign and young presidency, and other recent examples of populism that have been bubbling up around the world, but it’s safe to say that dismay is an emotion widely felt right now.

 I don’t think human life should be occupied by a constant battling it out for one’s basic needs, or those of others for that matter.
 But in reality, survival’s the gig.
 For some this is a latent, pre-won struggle, that every now and then slaps them in the face.
 For others the fight is, necessarily, raw and very much day-to-day.
 Be it a tussle over basic resources or deep power, we are always only a few steps from potential conflict.

 More often that not, survival looks like keeping your head down, even — or particularly — when you are treated poorly or discriminated against.
 Sometimes though, being routinely minimised, and the threat of a total loss of dignity can mean the need to protect your psyche and sense of self-worth overtakes your focus on physical safety or wellbeing.

 “For some survival is a latent, pre-won struggle, that every now and then slaps them in the face.
 For others the fight is raw and very much day-to-day.

 Every person has a right to push back against discrimination, and just straight-up being treated with disrespect.
 I’m all for peace, but we need to preserve the dignity of anger too.